 |Trinity 8||July 30||Aug 6||178 Wo Gott der Herr nicht bei uns hält|

 So officially, I should present you only with the cantata for the feast of the Visitation today, but since we are listening in order of 1724, I give you some highlights of cantata 135 Ach Herr mich armen Sünder first.
-My favorite recording of this cantata is by Bach Collegium Japan with countertenor Pascal Bertin, tenor Gerd Türk and bass Peter Kooij.
+An update from 2021: Since I first wrote this post, a beautiful live video recording of this cantata has been released on YouTube by the J.S.
+Bach Foundation.
+Find it here.

-The cantata is the last of the set of four I described in this post, and thus has the cantus firmus in the bass in the opening chorus, very well done by the basses of Bach Collegium Japan.
-Listen to this entire recording on Spotify.
+The cantata is the last of the set of four I described in this post, and thus has the cantus firmus in the bass in the opening chorus.
+This is nicely done on the J.S.
+Bach Foundation recording, with a trombone doubling the choral bass part.
+But the best choral basses are still on the recording by Bach Collegium Japan.
+Listen to that recording on Spotify.

 While the boy sopranos have a bit more work in the opening chorus (as was the case the last two weeks), there is again no soprano aria in this cantata.
 The Leipzig congregations haven’s heard a soprano solo since Trinity Sunday.